taneishi/EnergyBasedModels/README.md

-# Deep-Belief-Networks-in-PyTorch
+# Deep Belief Networks in PyTorch

-The aim of this repository is to create RBMs, EBMs and DBNs in generalized manner, so as to allow modification and variation in model types.
+The aim of this repository is to create Energy Based Models (EBM) in generalized manner, so as to allow modifications and variations.

-## RBM:
+## Restricted Boltzmann Machine

 Energy-Based Models are a set of deep learning models which utilize physics concept of energy.
 They determine dependencies between variables by associating a scalar value, which represents the energy to the complete system.

 * It is a probabilistic, unsupervised, generative deep machine learning algorithm.
 * It belongs to the energy-based model
-* RBM is undirected and has only two layers, Input layer, and hidden layer
+* Restricted Boltzmann Machine (RBM) is undirected and has only two layers, Input layer, and hidden layer
 * No intralayer connection exists between the visible nodes.
 * All visible nodes are connected to all the hidden nodes

 In an RBM, we have a symmetric bipartite graph where no two units within the same group are connected.
 Multiple RBMs can also be stacked and can be fine-tuned through the process of gradient descent and back-propagation.
 Such a network is called a Deep Belief Network.

-The above project allows one to train an RBM and a DBN in PyTorch on both CPU and GPU.
+The above project allows one to train an RBM and a Deep Belief Network (DBN) in PyTorch on both CPU and GPU.
 Finally let us take a look at some of the reconstructed images.

-### Results - Restricted Boltzmann Machine:
+## Results of RBM

 ![RBM-Acc](./images/RBM_acc.jpg)
 ![RBM-Loss](./images/RBM_loss.jpg)

 Without Pre-Training:

 epochs | test loss | train loss | test acc | train acc
 ---|---|---|---|---